-As a person ages, body physiology and functionality changes.
+As a person get older, their body physiology and functionality change.
 The muscle mass especially decreases and the number of morbidities increases.
 However, recent advances in the field of medicine have been successful in treating conditions like cardiovascular disease, diabetes, and cancer, the main life-threatening diseases that affect the elderly.
 But in the process of studying and treating these diseases, many other age-related changes and pathologies have been exposed.

 The disease severely constrains physical activity, even of the mildest form, hence affecting the autonomy and physical abilities of a person.
 It is important to note that even though aging is considered the main etiologic factor and it commonly presents itself in the elderly, the initiation process of the disease begins earlier on in life and can be affected by lack of physical activity and maintaining a sedentary life.
 Both of these can cause a person to develop sarcopenia later on in life.

 The etiology of sarcopenia is mainly aging, however the molecular mechanisms behind the development of sarcopenia range from a change in the muscular innervation to altering of muscle metabolism.

 A recent study conducted and led by Professor Markus Rüegg discovered that the suppression of mTORC1 can be used to treat sarcopenia.
 In literature, nine processes are hypothesized to be involved in the process of aging.
 All these processes meet the three criteria: